-The iServer database connection configuration file is used to externalize the data source properties for any data source connection property in a BIRT report design.
+You can use the iServer database connection configuration file to externalize the data source properties for any data source connection property in a BIRT report design.
 The data source properties are externalized in the connection configuration file that is made accessible to the iServer.

-As the connection profile store URL is the ODA data source property, OdaConnProfileStorePath, the file path to the Connection Profile can itself be externalized.
-To externalize the report design's Connection Profile Store URL ODA data source property, specify it in the iServer's connection configuration file.
-When the report is deployed to the iServer and executed, the server reads the connection profile from the file path specified in the iServer's database connection configuration file.
+As Connection Profile Store URL is the ODA data source property, OdaConnProfileStorePath, the file path to the connection profile can itself be externalized.
+To externalize Connection Profile Store URL ODA data source property, specify it in the iServer's connection configuration file.
+When the report is deployed to the iServer and executed, the server reads the connection profile from the file path specified in the iServer database connection configuration file.
 The file path specified in the report design is ignored.